 During the time these RUSSIAN dancers were making a considerable impression on American audiences, the revolutionary American modern dancer, Isadora Duncan, was making an equally significant impact on the ballet of IMPERIAL RUSSIA.
 As an American in Russia at the turn of the century, Duncan influenced Pavlova, Fokine, and Diaghilev and established her reputation throughout Europe as a new creative force in dance.
 It was Anna Pavlova who convinced Sol Hurok, the national impresario, to book the tour that first brought Duncan to Cleveland.
 Duncan's solo performance at Public Auditorium attracted an audience of 9,000.
 In 1923, the year after Isadora performed in Cleveland, Doris Humphrey appeared with the Denishawn Co. at Keith's Palace, linking the city with the pioneers of Modern Dance in America.
 The trailblazing performances of Anna Pavlova, Diaghilev Ballets Russes, and Isadora Duncan were integral to the emergence of dance in Cleveland.
 Several generations of performers, teachers, choreographers, writers, patrons, and presenters trace their roots back to these early dancers.

 By the early 1920s the local audience had developed enough to support the first dance classes and schools in the area.
 A character dancer with Pavlova, Russian-born Sergei Popeloff began teaching ballet at his studio in Cleveland's Carnegie Hall and continued to train dancers for over twenty years.
+He founded the first CLEVELAND BALLET (also known as the Popeloff Ballet) in 1935.
 In 1925 a group of wealthy society women brought Russian dancer Nicholas Semenov (see NIKOLAI SEMENOFF), former dancer with the Bolshoi and Diaghilev companies, to teach at the Martha Lee Dancing School.
 Four years later, Semenov opened his Russian Imperial School of Ballet in Cleveland's Carnegie Hall.
 In 1932, as a protest against what he considered the ugliness of modern dance, Semenov committed suicide by leaping into Niagara Falls.
 Following Semenov's death, a group of parents brought Serge Nadejdin to take his place.
 Nadejdin, a graduate of St. Petersburg Imperial School, was Pavlova's contemporary and Semenov's teacher.
 For 25 years he operated the Serge Nadejdin Imperial Ballet School in the Hippodrome Bldg.

 During the 1930s, as the arts flourished in Cleveland, dance found new audiences and continued support of area patrons, local dance schools, and an involvement in schools both at the high school and collegiate level.
 In 1930 Adella P. Hughes engaged Doris Humphrey and her partner, Charles Weidman, two foremost exponents of American modern dance, to perform at a dinner party at the home of Mrs. William Mather.
 The following year, Humphrey and Weidman were invited to head the new modern dance department at the Cleveland Institute of Music, which was the first at any music school in the country.
 Busy with their company, they recommended their student and friend, Eleanor Frampton.
 Frampton taught at CIM until 1942, when she became director of dance at KARAMU HOUSE.
 Writing for the PLAIN DEALER for 35 years, she was also Cleveland's first dance critic.